Edit

 The Open Source Pricing means:

-• As an enginner, a much better software while everything stays 100% gratis.
+• As an engineer, a much better software while everything stays 100% free.

 • As a company, a transparent and sustainable relationship with a tool that is foundational to your stack.